 Adult Stephanurus dentatus excised from cysts in the perirenal fat surrounding the ureter of a pig.
 Adults are usually found in cysts that communicate with the ureter through which they pass their eggs.
 The eggs leave the host via urine.
 Host infections may be acquired through ingestion of third-stage larvae, ingestion of a paratenic host, or from dermal penetration by the third-stage larvae.
 The larvae then migrate extensively through the organs.

 Strongyloidea - Large and Small Strongyles

-Buccal cavity of an adult Chabertia ovina.
-The large buccal cavity of this parasite is used to hold a plug of mucosa in the colon of sheep, goats, and cattle throughout the world.
-This parasite actually feeds on the granular layer that it digests with its esophageal secretions.
+Large buccal cavity of an adult Chabertia ovina.
+This parasite is found in the colon of sheep, goats, and cattle throughout the world and feeds on the granular layer that it digests with esophageal secretions.
 Blood feeding is incidental and may be a cause for frank blood in the feces of the host.

-Nodlues formed by Oesophagostomum columbianum in the colon of a sheep.
+Nodules formed by Oesophagostomum columbianum in the colon of a sheep.
 Oesophagostomum columbianum is a parasite of the colon of sheep, goats, camels, and wild antelope.
 Their larvae encyst anywhere from the pylorus to the colon to complete their development and become adults that attach in the colon.
-Frequently, the larvae nodules become abcesses that are filled with caseous material.
+Frequently, the larval nodules become abcesses that are filled with caseous material.

 With the exception of Nematodirus spp., eggs of Trichostrongyloidea species have this typical morphology.
 They are elliptical, have a thin shell, and are approximately 65-100 X 35-50 µm, depending on the species.
 In fresh feces eggs contain morulae which develop to first stage larvae within eggs in the environment.